A theory of minimal K-types for flat G-bundles: Introduction

-Returning to the geometric setting, we define a $G$-stratum to be a triple $(x,r,\b)$ where $x$ is a point in the Bruhat-Tits building for $G((z))$, $r\in\R_{\ge 0}$, and $\b$ is a functional on the $r$-th step $\fg((z))_{x,r}/\fg((z))_{x,r+}$ in the filtration on $\fg((z))$ determined by $x$.
+Returning to the geometric setting, we define a $G(\!(z)\!)$-stratum to be a triple $(x,r,\b)$ where $x$ is a point in the Bruhat-Tits building for $G(\!(z)\!)$, $r\in\R_{\ge 0}$, and $\b$ is a functional on the $r$th step $\fg(\!(z)\!)_{x,r}/\fg(\!(z)\!)_{x,r+}$ in the filtration on $\fg(\!(z)\!)$ determined by $x$.
 Again, we call a stratum fundamental if the functional $\b$ satisfies a certain nondegeneracy condition.
-We remark that if $r>0$, the exponential map induces an isomorphism between $\fg((z))_{x,r}/\fg((z))_{x,r+}$ and $G((z))_{x,r}/G((z))_{x,r+}$, so there is a bijection between strata and unrefined $K$-types.
+We remark that if $r>0$, the exponential map induces an isomorphism between $\fg(\!(z)\!)_{x,r}/\fg(\!(z)\!)_{x,r+}$ and $G(\!(z)\!)_{x,r}/G(\!(z)\!)_{x,r+}$, so there is a bijection between strata and unrefined $K$-types.
 In the case of flat vector bundles (i.e., $G=\GL_n$), we can recover our previous version of strata by choosing appropriate points in the building.
 Indeed, any parahoric subgroup $P$ corresponds to a unique facet in the building, and this facet decomposed as the product of a simplex and $\R$.
 If $x$ is any point lying over the barycenter of this simplex, then the jumps in the associated filtration occur at $\frac{1}{e_P}\Z$ and $P^j=G_{x,j/e_P}$, where $e_P$ is the period of a lattice chain with stabilizer $P$.

 Our main results, given in Theorems~\ref{MP},~\ref{associateness}, and \ref{slopethm}, are the geometric analogue of Moy and Prasad's theorem on minimal $K$-types for admissible representations of $p$-adic groups.
-We show that any formal flat $G$-bundle $(\sG,\n)$ contains a fundamental stratum $(x,r,\b)$ with $r$ a nonnegative rational number and all such stratum have the same depth.
-In particular, there is an explicit algorithm for finding such a fundamental stratum.
+We show that any formal flat $G$-bundle $(\sG,\n)$ contains a fundamental stratum $(x,r,\b)$ with $r$ a nonnegative rational number and all such strata have the same depth.
+In fact, we exhibit an explicit algorithm for finding such a fundamental stratum.
 Moreover, any two fundamental strata contained in $\n$ are associates of each other.
 We thus obtain a new invariant of a flat $G$-bundle called the slope, generalizing the classical definition for flat connections.
 We further show that $(\sG,\n)$ is irregular singular if and only if $\slope(\n)>0$.
 Finally, we prove that a stratum $(x',r',\b')$ contained in the formal $G$-bundle $\n$ satisfies $r'\ge \slope(\n)$, and in the irregular singular case, it is fundamental if and only if $r'=r$.

 We remark that there are other approaches to defining the slope.
 In~\cite{FrGr}, Frenkel and Gross suggest a procedure which involves pulling the flat $G$-bundle back to a ramified cover where the connection matrix (for a suitable trivialization) is well-behaved with respect to the usual degree filtration.
 Corollary~\ref{FGslope} shows that their approach is well-defined and gives the same invariant as our definition.
 There is also a recent preprint of Chen and Kamgarpour which shows how to define slope in terms of opers~\cite{ChKa}.
 These alternate definitions are discussed in more detail in Remark~\ref{sloperemark}.